Menu

 02 January 2024

-UC's Child Language Research Group researches children's speech and language development and related abilities.
+UC's Child Language Research Group explores children's speech and language development and related abilities.
 We cover a broad range of topics in child speech and language and focus on supporting children with difficulties to achieve optimal outcomes.
 Learn more about our Child Language Research Group.

 APPLY NOW

-We also provide research training to postgraduate students at the Master's and PhD levels and to undergraduate students who are in their final year of study.
+We provide research training to postgraduate students at the Master's and PhD levels and to undergraduate students who are in their final year of study.

 Our home academic department is the School of Psychology, Speech and Hearing and we are affiliated with the New Zealand Institute of Language, Brain & Behaviour (NZILBB), Child Well-being InstituteNew Zealand Speech Therapy Association (NZSTA) and International Society of Augmentative and Alternative Communication (ISAAC).